 Auxiliary tones are notes that would come from a note of your harmony, move up or down to a tone next to it, and then resolves on the starting note, that was part of your chord.

 For example, we have this chord progression

-If we add a neighbour tone on this note and one on that one, it could be something like this
+If we add a neighbour tone to the top E in both chords, it could be something like this

 These neighbour tones can also be double, then you would have 2 extra notes, one above and one bellow, before going back to your original note.

 A passing tone is a note that comes from a note of your chord, then moves up or down a step, and resolves by going in the same direction to another note of your chord.
 That can be the same chord that the first one or a different chord.

 For exemple we have this chord progression.

 We can add a passing tone between the top notes during the Am chords, or between the top notes during the Em and Bdim chords.